kubraaksux/systemds-bench-gpt/README.md

 This repository implements a benchmarking framework to evaluate:

-- local inference engines (e.g. MLX, future vLLM, SystemDS)
+- local inference engines (e.g. MLX, vLLM, SystemDS)
 - hosted LLM APIs (e.g. OpenAI-compatible endpoints)

 The goal is to enable fair, reproducible, and extensible inference-system comparisons across backends and workloads.